+The Legacy Project implemented a multi-faceted approach centered on group mentoring and capacity enhancement activities to strategically address the social determinants affecting access.
 This program engages PHA peers and allies to build structured mentorship relationships to facilitate life goal identification and more effective involvement in volunteerism or employment.
-This program is a partnership initiative led by the Committee for Accessible AIDS Treatment (CAAT) in collaboration with other organizations with ongoing PHA capacity building programs. (see below)
+This program is a partnership initiative led by the CAAT, in collaboration with other organizations with ongoing PHA capacity building programs.

 Initial mentorship training consists of 2 full days on the weekend.
 In addition, there will be quarterly reflective practice meetings as well as ongoing mentor/mentee matched pairs meeting defined by participants themselves.

-What are the key skills gained by a PHA during this program?
+The key skills gained by a PHA during this program

 - Mentoring/Coaching skills